 All political science majors must complete POSC396 Senior Project / SAGES Capstone.
+This course fulfills the capstone requirement for both the GER and SAGES.

 The capstone is an independent study supervised by a department faculty member, resulting in a paper and an oral presentation.
 For examples of past projects, see here.
+Students may write the capstone in either semester of their junior or senior year but must be on campus to do so.
+Please plan accordingly.

 The Director of Undergraduate Studies is currently Professor Hodgetts.
 He can be reached at mkh83@case.edu.
 Please direct all questions about capstone policies to him.

-Capstone Proposal and Course Registration
+Capstone Prospectus and Course Registration

 - Identification of the topic and the research question